novaphotos/nova-ios-sdk/README.md

 * iPad Air, Mini, 4, 3
 * iPod Touch 5th generation

-If a phone is not supported, the SDK will report it's status as `NVFlashServiceReady`.
+If a phone is not supported, the SDK will report it's status as `NVFlashServiceDisabled`.

 Example App